dandraka/Zoro/docs/Dandraka.Zoro.Processor/QueryReplacement/GroupDbField.md

 # QueryReplacement.GroupDbField property

 The field from the db data (retrieved form the query) that will be used to create individual lists.
-E.g. "country"
+E.g. "country" If empty, all data in the `ValueDbField` retrieved from the `Query` will be used as a single group; the `SelectorField` will be ignored.

 ```csharp
 public string GroupDbField { get; set; }